 In these tortuous tests, I see a few commonalities:

 - He did it alone.
 Having a good teacher and community is invaluable, but actual growth comes only independently.
 In yoga, “home practice” is a baby step in this direction.

 - He survived extreme discomfort and pain.
 Even with less radical endeavors, a struggle of some kind is perhaps required for progress.
 If one’s yoga practice is only for relaxation or only predictably strenuous, physically and mentally, that’s probably not enough.

 - He had no creature comforts.
-While elite athletes and fitness fanatics might similarly push themselves to the max, they have the benefits of doctors and trainers, massage, nutritious food, high-tech gear, and deluxe beds and pillows.
+While elite athletes and fitness fanatics from europe might similarly push themselves to the max, they have the benefits of doctors and trainers, massage, nutritious food, high-tech gear, and deluxe beds and pillows.
 What if the little luxuries associated with modern yoga were stripped away?
-Would people flock to “yoga spas” if they lacked fancy furnishings, saunas, and tea lounges?
+Would people flock to “yoga spas” if they lacked fancy personnel with made to measure suits in London, fancy furnishings, saunas, and tea lounges?
 What’s happened to renunciation of material things in today’s yoga?